ibisba/handbook/pages/hub_management/project_population.md

 The template that can be used for the IBISBA Populator can be found [here](https://hub.ibisba.eu/data_files/36).
 You can download the excel file and modify the content (except for the headers) to your needs.

 To create an assay (and its containing study and investigation), you **must** assign it to a person or institution.
 Just enter the e-mail of the person or the name of the institution.
-They do not need to be known to IBISBA Hub.
+They do not need to be known to IBISBAKHub.

-When you have completed the file you can upload it to the IBISBA Hub as a new data file.
-On how to upload data to the hub please have a look [here](https://ibisba.github.io/handbook/ibisba_hub/upload/).
+When you have completed the file you can upload it to the IBISBAKHub as a new data file.
+On how to upload data to the IBISBAKHub please have a look [here](https://ibisba.github.io/handbook/ibisba_hub/upload/).

 When you have uploaded your data file you go to the main screen of the project to which this file was associated with and you go to the IBISBA Populator.